mk270/whitakers-words/operational.md

 members of a society/sex; region/district (L+S); army (Bee);
 </TT></PRE>

-<P>Here the input word is recognized as a combination of a base word
-and an enclitic (-que) tacked on.
+Here the input word is recognized as a combination of a base word and an enclitic (-que) tacked on.
 This particular enclitic is extremely common and its omission, or the omission of the process that handles it, would result in an very large number of UNKNOWNs